datavisyn/app_template/README.md

 ### Building

-For generating a production build of the application (i.e. for deployment to Github Pages), simply run `yarn run webpack:prod` and the bundle will be in the `bundles/` folder.
+For generating a production build of the application (i.e. for deployment to Github Pages), simply run `yarn run bundle:prod` and the bundle will be in the `bundles/` folder.

 **Note:** The CI will automatically run the lint, build and test jobs, such that it makes sense to run them before committing. `yarn run all` runs all the relevant tasks.